-Adult returns of naturally produced coho to the Rogue, Trinity, Shasta, and Scott Rivers have been highly variable.
-For example, estimates derived from the beach seine surveys at Huntley Park on the Rogue River ranged from 414 to 24,509 naturally produced adults between 2000 and 2019 (Table 2).
-Similar variability has been observed in the Trinity, Shasta, and Scott River populations.
-Overall, the average annual escapement for these systems in the last decade (2010-2019; Table 2) is only 1,583 naturally produced fish.
+Adult returns of naturally produced Coho Salmon to the Rogue, Trinity, Shasta, and Scott rivers have been highly variable.
+For example, estimates derived from the beach seine surveys at Huntley Park on the Rogue River ranged between 414 and 24,509 naturally produced adults from 2000 to 2019 (Table 2).
+Similar variability has been observed in the Trinity, Shasta, and Scott river populations.
+Overall, the average annual escapement for these systems in the last decade (2010-2019; Table 2) was only 1,583 naturally produced fish.
 However, escapement data are sparse or lacking for the other major populations in the ESU (Eel, Smith, and Chetco rivers) and for the numerous smaller coastal populations.
 Therefore, escapement for the ESU is likely to be higher than the average estimate above.

 In the 2016 status review, NMFS (2016) concluded that many independent populations in the ESU are well below low-risk abundance targets, and several, including the Shasta River, are below the high-risk depensation thresholds specified by the Recovery Plan (NMFS 2014) (Table 1).
-Escapement of adult coho for return years 2000 through 2019 are shown in Table 2.
+Escapement of adult Coho Salmon for return years 2000 through 2019 are shown in Table 2.
 These data continue to support the conclusions of the 2016 status review.
-Though population-level estimates of abundance for most independent populations are lacking, it does not appear that any of the seven diversity strata currently supports a single viable population as defined by the TRT's viability criteria, although all diversity strata are occupied.
+Though population-level estimates of abundance for most independent populations are lacking, none of the seven diversity strata appear to currently support a single viable population as defined by the viability criteria.
+However, all diversity strata are occupied.